GorkaFS13/GorkaFS13/README.md

 ## Currently learning

-- Improving experimentation and model comparison
+- Improving experimentation and comparison of ML models
-- Advanced optimization techniques
+- Deeper understanding of optimization techniques
 - Practical applications of LLMs

 ---

 ## Let's connect

-I'm open to internship opportunities, collaborations or any interesting AI-related discussion.
+I'm always open to internship opportunities, collaborations or interesting conversations about AI.

+email: TU_EMAIL

 ---